George H. Gay Jr.: World War II

-Following Midway, Gay took part in the Guadalcanal Campaign with Torpedo Squadron 11, and later became a Navy flight instructor.
+Following Midway, Gay took part in the Guadalcanal campaign with Torpedo Squadron 11, and later became a Navy flight instructor.

 He was awarded the Navy Cross and Purple Heart for his actions in combat at Midway and was later awarded an Air Medal.

 Later years

 After World War II, Gay spent over 30 years as a pilot for Trans World Airlines.
 He often lectured on his Midway experiences, and authored the book Sole Survivor.
 In 1975, he served as a consultant on the set for the movie Midway, in which Kevin Dobson played Gay.
+In the 2019 film Midway, he was portrayed by Brandon Sklenar.

 He attended the decommissioning ceremony of USS Midway on April 11, 1992.

 In May 1994 Gay was named to the Georgia Aviation Hall of Fame.

 On October 21, 1994, Gay died of a heart attack at a hospital in Marietta, Georgia.
-His body was cremated and his ashes spread at the place that his squadron had launched its ill-fated attack.
+His body was cremated and his ashes spread at the place where his squadron had launched its ill-fated attack.